MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 Use the Visio file to customize these illustrations for your own use.

-For additional technical illustrations, click [here](zero-trust-tech-illus.md).
+For more technical illustrations, click [here](zero-trust-tech-illus.md).

 ## References